My Haas Welcome,

 The I/O or TC PCB firmware is outdated.
 Update I/O Main and TC firmware version to the latest.
 Refer to Next Generation Control - I/O PCB Main Firmware - Update.

-Machine with an auxiliary estop generates an estop alarm after the closing of machine doors.
+Machines equipped with I/O PCB P/N: 34-3490A/B with an auxiliary estop that generates an estop alarm after the closing of machine doors.
 The doors closing have shaken the estop and caused a momentarily disconnect and caused an estop of the machine.
 A debounce capacitor will need to be added to the I/O PCB.
 Refer to the E-Stop - Debounce procedure.

 Main I/O Firmware fails to load.
 TC PCB is causing the failure.
 Remove the TC PCB from the Main I/O PCB.
 Then try the Firmware upgrade again.